 - Oil.
 I used peanut oil because it has a high smoke point, which is great for deep frying.
 Avocado oil and sunflower oil are two other great options.

 How to make chicken katsu

 Step 1- Prep the chicken.
 Season both sides of chicken breasts with salt and pepper.
 Drizzle with the soy sauce.

 Bread the chicken: Place the flour, eggs, and bread crumbs in three separate bowls.
 First coat the chicken with flour, shaking off any excess from it.
 Then dunk it in the egg, remove excess, then dip it in the panko mix, pressing down slightly so the crumbs adhere to the chicken.

-Fry the chicken: Add some oil to a large skillet and put it over medium-high heat.
+Fry the chicken: Add some oil to a large skillet and place it over medium-high heat.
 When the oil becomes hot, add the breaded chicken cutlets and cook each side for 3 to 4 minutes or until golden brown.

 As someone who has a slew of air fryer recipes, you can bet your bottom dollar I tested this recipe in my air fryer too.
 Chicken katsu in the air fryer turns out almost as crispy as you’d expect, but just not as greasy!